Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 \subsection{Open-World Evaluation}

-\mypara{Other Dataset} So far, all the testing samples for \attack are from \dataset.
-Next, we check whether \attack can be generalized to target images from other datasets as well.
-To this end, we download some testing samples from PromptDB~\cite{PromptDB}, another marketplace containing prompt-image pairs by Stable Diffusion.
-In our case study, we randomly choose three prompt-image pairs from three different categories, i.e., backgrounds, animals, and concept art, as \autoref{figure:promptDB_sd} shows.
-We observe \attack can successfully capture the semantic meaning in the target prompts.
-For instance, for the second target image, \attack can successfully infer ``monkey'' in the subject and many modifiers like ``unreal engine,'' ``intricate,'' and ``cinematic.''
+\mypara{Other Datasets} So far, all the testing samples for \attack are from \dataset.
+To simulate more realistic attack scenarios, we evaluate whether \attack can be generalized to target images from out-of-distribution datasets.

+\mysubpara{DiffusionDB} DiffusionDB~\cite{DiffusionDB} is a recent open-source prompt-image dataset and we randomly sample 1k prompts and corresponding images for evaluation.
+We find \attack outperforms the three baselines both quantitatively and qualitatively.
+As illustrated in \autoref{table:main_results_diffusiondb}, \attack achieves 0.64, 0.30, 0.82, and 0.89 on semantic, modifier, image, and pixel similarity, respectively.
+Regarding qualitative performance, \attack also obtains the highest human-rated similarity with an average score of 3.95.
+We display two attack examples in \autoref{figure:attack_example_diffusion}.

+\mysubpara{Real-world Traded Prompts} Additionally, we apply \attack to 10 randomly selected/purchased real-world prompts traded on two prompt marketplaces, PromptBase~\cite{PromptBase} and PromptDB~\cite{PromptDB}. \autoref{table:main_results_prompt_trading} shows that \attack consistently outperforms baseline methods both quantitatively and qualitatively.
+As \autoref{figure:attack_example_marketplace} shows, \attack successfully identifies the main subject and modifiers in the target prompts.
+For instance, for the first target image, \attack can successfully infer ``lighthouse'' and ``a stormy sea'' in the subject and the modifiers ``highly detailed'' and ``pixar.''
+Moreover, the stolen images exhibit a strong resemblance to the target image, indicating the capability of \attack in open images.

-\mypara{Other Text-to-Image Generation Models} DALL$\cdot$E~2 and Midjourney are also mainstream text-to-image generation models.
+\mypara{Other Text-to-Image Generation Models} Midjourney and DALL$\cdot$E~2 are also mainstream text-to-image generation models.
 However, as mentioned before, the two models are still not open-source, so we could not conduct large-scale quantitative experiments on them.
 Instead, we perform a case study and hope it could shed light on the generalizability of \attack on these unseen models.
-Concretely, we first use two target prompts from \dataset to generate two target images from DALL$\cdot$E~2 and Midjourney.
+Concretely, we first use two target prompts from \dataset to generate two target images from Midjourney and DALL$\cdot$E~2.
 We then directly apply the trained \attack to steal the prompts from the two target images and use the corresponding text-to-image generation models again to get the stolen images.
-The results are displayed in \autoref{figure:dalle2} and \autoref{figure:midjourney}.
+The results are displayed in \autoref{figure:midjourney} and \autoref{figure:dalle2}.